Frequently Asked Questions

 How did the Indigenous Music Development Program start?

 The development of the Indigenous Music Development Program was a function of demand.
 With a youthful demographic and a vibrant and growing music scene, the Aboriginal community in Manitoba offered an excellent opportunity for Manitoba Music to support growth within Manitoba's music industry.
 Formerly known as the Aboriginal Music Program, the Indigenous Music Development Program was launched on April 1, 2004.

-Does the Aboriginal Music Program only allow Aboriginal people with legal documentation to participate in its projects?
+Does the Indigenous Music Program only allow Indigenous people with legal documentation to participate in its projects?

-Aboriginal people without legal documentation are still able to participate in projects run by the Aboriginal Music Program (for example: Non-Status Indians or individuals who have been adopted by an Aboriginal community).
+Indigenous people without legal documentation are still able to participate in projects run by the Indigenous Music Program (for example: Non-Status Indians or individuals who have been adopted by an Indigenous community).

 Is the Aboriginal Music Program only for people living in Manitoba?

 Yes and no. The Aboriginal Music Program's mandate is Manitoba, but it has partnered with other organizations and agencies to implement a project called "AMP Camp" that includes Aboriginal participants from other parts of Canada.